Lashkar-e-Taiba: The Resistance Front (TRF)

-The Resistance Front (TRF) is believed to be a proxy organization associated with the Lashkar-e-Taiba.
+The Resistance Front (TRF) is believed to be a proxy organisation associated with the Lashkar-e-Taiba.
 Established in 2019, TRF has been accused by the Indian government of engaging in various activities that threaten peace and security in the Jammu and Kashmir region.
 These activities include planning attacks on security forces and civilians, coordinating weapon transportation for proscribed terrorist groups, recruitment of militants, infiltration across borders, and smuggling of weapons and narcotics.
 In January 2023, TRF was banned under the Unlawful Activities (Prevention) Act (UAPA), and its commander, Sheikh Sajjad Gul, was designated as a terrorist.
 This action followed suspicions of TRF's involvement in the conspiracy to assassinate Kashmiri journalist Shujaat Bukhari in June 2018.
 In April 2025, TRF claimed responsibility for 2025 Pahalgam attack and they later retracted their claim of responsibility.